Plastic Lumber – Treat Yourself to Higher Quality Products for Marine Projects

 Treated wood products have been used for marine structures for thousands of years, beginning (some say) with the ancient Greeks who slathered their bridge pilings with olive oil.
 Pressure treating began near the end of the 19th century as railroad ties were treated with creosote.
 But, it wasn’t until the 1970’s that pressure treated lumber became widely available to consumers.

 Fortunately, we’ve learned a lot in the last few thousand years.
 Many of the more modern wood preservative techniques have proven hazardous to humans.
 Pressure treated lumber is of particular concern for inland waterways, and small bodies of water.

 Why?
-ALL pressure treated wood leeches chemicals in water.
-Especially when they are first installed (or damaged and the leeching begins again).
+ALL pressure treated wood leaches chemicals in water.
+Especially when they are first installed (or damaged and the leaching begins again).
 That’s why extremely complex formulas have been developed to evaluate the size of the water, water flow, the number of board feet in contact with water, existing structures – and hundreds of other factors to determine whether pressure treated lumber is safe to use.

 So… is it safe to use?